LoganHyslop/LoganHyslop.github.io/_pages/about.md

   - /about.html
 ---

 Hello, my name is Logan Hyslop, I like math.
-I am a PhD student at Harvard this fall.
+I am a PhD student at Harvard.

 Some facts about me: I enjoy sailing and doing math, lately I seem to be listening to a lot of Kid Cudi, and I have ADHD.